fullstackopen-2019/fullstackopen-2019.github.io/src/content/8/en/part8a.md

 ```

-The mutation finds the person to be updated person by the field <i>name</i>.
+The mutation finds the person to be updated by the field <i>name</i>.

 The current code of the application can be found on [Github](https://github.com/fullstackopen-2019/graphql-phonebook-backend/tree/part8-3), branch <i>part8-3</i>.